anskarl/LoMRF/doc/2_2_temporal_inference_examples.md

-# Temporal Representation and Reasoning with LoMRF
+# Temporal Probabilistic Inference Examples

 Below we provide example MLNs that demonstrate some LoMRF advanced inference capabilities in the domain of temporal reasoning.